Michael0812/blackandwhite/README.md

 Please click the links above for documentation on how to set these up and retrieve the necessary environment variables.

 ### Instructions
-1. Save a copy of the github repository located at https://github.com/Michael0812/blackandwhite by clicking the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
+1. Save a copy of the github repository located [here](https://github.com/Michael0812/blackandwhite) by clicking the "download zip" button at the top of the page and extracting the zip file to your chosen folder.
 If you have Git installed on your system, you can clone the repository with the following command.
     ```
     git clone https://github.com/Michael0812/blackandwhite
     ```